Asmara International Airport: Facilities

 The airport has capacity restrictions due to its small terminal, short runway and high 2300 m altitude.
 Lufthansa operated Airbus A340 aircraft on a FRA-JED-ASM service as recently as 2012.

 The airport is also an Eritrean Air Force base.

+Airlines and destinations

+As of April 2026, there was scheduled non-stop service from Asmara International Airport to six destinations.